 Make it all about them!

-This question is about – how you can respond to an unrehearsed situation, which is what you’ll have to do everyday.
-Starting to miss those 2000 word essays at university now?
-Instead of listing skills and what makes you soooooo amazing, talk to the interviewer about who YOU are as a person.
+This question includes letting them know – how you respond to an unexpected situation, which is what you’ll have to do everyday.
+Starting to miss those 2,000 word essays at university now?
+Instead of listing skills and what makes you amazing, talk to the interviewer about who YOU are as a person.

 For the job you are applying for, there will be other candidates interviewed and the response they give to this answer will be compared to yours.
 (So, no need to worry).
 There are common mistakes to avoid and avoiding these will help you shine in your interview!
 However, there is one mistake you must not fall victim to:

-“Because I need the money” is not an answer….
-Yes, it’s true.
-Especially with student debt to your eyeballs and the fact you have grown accustomed to food and the basic things you need to survive.
-But, it’s not an answer the interviewer is looking for.
+“Because I need the money” is not the best an answer.
+Yeah, you’ll probably want to ask about this, especially with being up to your eyeballs in student debt and the fact you have grown accustomed to food and the basic things you need to survive.
+But, it’s not the answer the interviewer is looking for.
 So leave financial gain out of your answer.

 A better answer is to explain how this position will fit your skills set and allow you to advance your career and make that degree actually worth something.
 Some a win-win for the employer and a kinda win for you… if you like food and the basics to survive.

 So there it is.
 In clear black and white.
 The formula you need for answering the trickiest of tricky questions in any job interview.
-Whether you are a graduate with three internships and a summer volunteering in Tanzania behind you or little to nothing to boast about at your time at university, This question shows the interviewer character.
+Whether you are a graduate with three internships and a summer volunteering in Tanzania, or little to nothing to boast about from your time at university, this question shows the interviewer character.
 Not your skill set, but how you will add value to the team.
 Succeeding in answering this question properly, you’ll take one giant step towards a job offer.